Top 10 Best Road Trip Destinations in Luzon

 Safety Tips:

 Check weather forecasts before you leave, particularly if heading to mountainous or coastal regions.
 Avoid driving at night in rural or poorly lit areas for safety.
+Research transportation options to efficiently reach various destinations and make the most of your trip.

 Bonus Tip: